 Back in Newfoundland with a newly minted BFA in acting on her resume, she found work as a bartender, a nanny, and an usher.
-“I’d get up at 6 in the morning, nanny the three kids, drop them off at their family’s restaurant, jump into a shower, get into my uniform, and go usher at the Gros Morne Theater Festival.”
+“I’d get up at 6 in the morning, nanny the three kids, drop them off at their family’s restaurant, jump into a shower, get into my uniform, and go usher at the Gros Morne Theatre Festival.”

-She worked in a candy store.
+She worked in a candy store to make ends meet.

 “You eat a lot of candy,” she said.